sifat1992/WinPyTher/README.md

 sudo apt install ffmpeg
 ```

-Run this in Command Prompt / Terminal (Use your camera’s IP):

-Preview steram:
+- Preview steram:
 ```
 ffmpeg -i rtsp://192.168.0.2/avc?ch=0 -f sdl "FLIR_A400_Stream"
 ```
-Record raw video:
+- Record raw video:

 ```
 ffmpeg -i rtsp://192.168.0.2/avc?ch=0 -c copy thermal_recording.mp4
 ```
->To use each frame as an image:
+- To use each frame as an image:

 ```
 ffmpeg -i rtsp://192.168.0.2/avc?ch=0 -qscale:v 2 frames/frame_%04d.jpg
 ```
 #
 📌 Note: pip install ffmpeg or pip install ffmpeg-python does not install FFmpeg itself.
 You still need the standalone FFmpeg binary on your system (Windows: download zip from gyan.dev
 ; Linux: sudo apt install ffmpeg).
 Once installed, you can optionally use the Python bindings if you want to call FFmpeg from scripts.
 But I did it, I did not have Linux then.

 ```
 pip install ffmpeg-python
 ```
-CMD:
+- CMD:

 ```
 ffmpeg -i rtsp://192.168.0.2/avc?ch=0-c:v libx264 -preset veryfast -crf 23 -c:a aac output.mp4